osquery/osquery/docs/wiki/development/unit-tests.md

 After you specify the test sources, add whatever libraries you have to link against and properly set the compiler flags, make sure you call `ADD_TEST` with your unit test.
 This registers it with CTest (CMake's test runner).

-## Running a test

-From the root of the repository run `make`.
-If your code compiles properly, run `make test`.
-Ensure that your test has passed.

 **Extending the test**

 Your test is just C++ code.
-Use the [Google Test documentation](http://code.google.com/p/googletest/wiki/V1_7_Primer#Assertions) to assist you in writing meaningful tests.
+Use the [Google Test documentation](https://github.com/google/googletest/blob/master/googletest/docs/primer.md#assertions) to assist you in writing meaningful tests.